Oduig/effective-ci-with-microservices/readme.md

 This strategy has the advantage of being simple - interoperability between services is easy to guarantee and many cloud-hosted CI tools (GitLab, BitBucket, Travis) are ready to integrate with the repository.
 However, there are several drawbacks.

+- All builds and build steps are specified in one file, which can get very large.
+[4]
 - The more microservices there are in this build and the more commits are being made, the slower the CI feedback loop.
 - The mentioned CI tools require a single build file and do not have great support for caching.
 This especially hurts for docker images and NPM packages.
 While this is not an argument against a combined build, it is an argument for using a more powerful CI tool that has persistent storage.
+[6]
 - There is a false sense of security when doing zero-downtime releases.
 For a brief time during a release, a mix of services will run from the old and new version of the platform.
 Versioning a platform as a whole is not a complete guarantee for interoperability.
 - When doing A/B testing of different versions of a service, doing a full new release may interrupt the running A/B test even if both services A and B are unchanged.